stereokai/instantsprites/README.md

 It reads all files in a directory, assuming they are all sprites with state suffixes, such as -normal, -hover and -down.

-It then generates the Compass code for magically generating a sprite image and a matching Compass sprite map, as well as SCSS classes that can help you overwrite background-position for each sprite-class and even each state.
+It then generates the Compass code for magically generating a sprite image and a matching Compass sprite map, as well as SCSS classes that can help you correct background-position for each sprite-class and even each sprite state.

 ### How to use it?